anuragsingh010/FRTPROJECT/README.md

 STEPS FOLLOWED WHILE DEPLOYING:
 1. Firstly  I built the complete project  using visual studio code, then tested it on the live server extension's.
 2. After that I have installed the git on my system.
 3. After that I uploaded and committed the project into my GitHub repository.
 4. The project was deployed using the GitHub pages and tested it.
 5. After that I logged in to my azure account and created azure storage account.
 6. After that I have created an container with blob storage and uploaded my project code into the container.
-7. After that I started my static web service and deployed my website on azure static web services.
+7. After that I started my static web service and deployed my (myfrtproject) on azure static web services.
 8. Finally my web deployed on the azure web services and ready to use...